uwcart/mapstudy/README.md

 5. If you plan to embed a static map image or pre-rendered web map from a service such as [CartoDB](https://cartodb.com/), prepare that map separately. *Note that if you do this, you lose the benefit of the embedded user interaction logging.*

 6. Set up a PostgreSQL, MySQL, or Microsoft Access database to store question answers and interaction logs.
-The MapStudy application will need administrator-level access to that database.
+The MapStudy application will need administrator-level access to that database, as well as several necessary PHP extensions.
+For more info on database setup and troubleshooting, see the "Param" section of the documentation.

 7. Edit and extend each *.json* file in the *config* directory using the options below.
 Your edits should be reflected immediately in the browser upon loading or reloading *index.html*.